What to Do When Your Doctor Dismisses Your RA Symptoms

 I have been contemplating the meaning of real.
 In popular culture, we sometimes use words that mean the opposite of "real" as part of an idiom.
-Like for instance: "pie in the sky" - a big idea which is impossible to make real.
-Or "phony as a three dollar bill" - not real nor truthful.
+Like for instance: "pie in the sky" - a big idea which is impossible to bring to fruition.
+Or "phony as a three dollar bill" - neither authentic nor truthful.

-Some idioms involve the words "for real" as in, "Are you for real?", "Is he for real?" or, the one I used to use all the time, "Are you for real?"2 We use real in so many ways that it is really almost too much (see, I ignored Grammarly, my English checker, which flags and asks me to eliminate the word "real" when I wrote that one).
+Some idioms involve the words "for real" as in "Is he for real?" or the one I used to use all the time, "Are you for real?"2 We use "real" in so many ways that it is really almost too much (see, I ignored Grammarly, my English checker, which flags and asks me to eliminate the word "real" when I wrote that one).

 But just the same, I demand that they let me be an expert in my area of responsibility - namely, me.
 Doctors do not know how I feel, how I am, that I cannot move, or that I hurt all over.
-It is, after all, my body and my area of expertise that we are discussing.
+It is, after all, my body and my most-well-known area of expertise.
 If we are to be equal partners, then I must honor the doctor's part, but they also must honor my part.

 It seems to me that trust is the main problem with most doctor-patient relationships.
 One side or the other fails to acknowledge the other parties' professional expertise.
 Instead, we tend to venture into each other's areas of knowledge and often with tragic consequences.
 At best, those consequences include one or the other being angry, and at worst, it results in medical mistakes.